robertdebock/presentations/terraform-and-ansible.md

 # Terraform inventory

-Terraform can write an inventory file that Ansible can use.
+Terraform can write an Ansible inventory.

 ```
 # Now save the droplets into an Ansible inventory.